- Support Us

 - About Us

-The Science Museum of Minnesota is committed to its mission to "Turn on the science: realizing the potential of policy makers, educators, and individuals to achieve full civic and economic participation in the world."
+The Science Museum of Minnesota is committed to its mission to "Turn on the science: Inspire learning.
+Inform policy.
+Improve lives."
 As an element of its operations in pursuit of that mission, the Science Museum routinely collects contact and other personal information from or about its constituents.
 The Science Museum recognizes and respects the need for privacy and security with information of this kind.
 The Science Museum is committed to following both the letter and the spirit of all laws governing its operations, including those pertaining to privacy and use of information.

 To further its mission and better serve its constituents, the Science Museum is continually improving and adding new functionality and features to its website and improving and adding to its existing services and programs.
 Because of these ongoing changes and the changing nature of technology, the Science Museum's information practices will change from time to time.